 Don’t panic though, just take precautionary measures when using social media, such as saving to your computer everything that you post of value such as photos, graphic images, text that you post like those sweet poems or quotes that you write directly on the platform.
 Also, one of the things I tell my clients to do is to be sure to download their Facebook data at least once a month.

 So, how do you do that?
 Here’s what you need to do to download what you have posted on your Facebook Personal Profile.
-(NOTE: I will write a separate post on how to download the data from your Facebook Business Page on a later date.)
+(UPDATE: I have written a separate post on how to download and save the data from your Facebook Business Page.)

 1. Log in to your Facebook Personal Profile.
 This will bring you to your ‘Home’ page or ‘Newsfeed’.